How to Watch the 2021 NFL Draft

 Where can I watch the NFL Draft for free online?

-You can watch the NFL Draft online on NFL.com/watch, ESPN.com/watch, or ABC.go.com, but you’ll have to sign in to your cable or satellite TV provider account.
+You’ll be able watch the NFL Draft online on NFL.com/watch, but you’ll have to sign in to your cable or satellite TV provider account.

 Recap: So which service should you get for the NFL Draft?

 These are the five service providers we recommend for the NFL Draft, and they’ll likely satisfy your sports addiction afterward.
 There’s a reason to want all of them, and the decision can be difficult, but let us help you decide:

 - Sling TV: Sling TV is the most budget-friendly option with its Sling Blue package for $35 per month.
 You’ll only get a sad total of six sports channels … but at least you’ll get NFL Network on your TV to watch the NFL Draft with the fam!

 - YouTube TV: YouTube TV has NFL Network along with other major sports channels.
 But it was named the second best streaming service for sports by us due to its solid sports channel lineup and unlimited-storage DVR for the price of $65 per month.